juliema/label_reconciliations/README.md

 ### Other Program Features

-- Many researchers will want to know how the program determined the "best" match.
-You can use the summary file ("--summary" option) to see how the matches were chosen.
+Many researchers will want to know how the program determined the "best" match.
+You can use the summary file, "--summary", option to see how the matches were chosen.
 It also provides an indication of all of the no matches and potentially problematic matches.

-- If you use the "--unreconciled" option, you will output a CSV file of the raw unreconciled data with the data in the JSON objects extracted into columns.
+If you use the "--unreconciled" option, you will output a CSV file of the raw unreconciled data with the data in the JSON objects extracted into columns.
+This is useful for performing your own analysis on the data.

 # Reconciliation Logic

 How we reconcile multiple transcriptions into a single transcript for providers.
 The main idea is to capture the label information verbatim and not add any interpretations of the data.
 E.g. we do not change change "rd." to "road".
 We do this for two reasons.
 First, the instructions for the citizen scientists is to transcribe the labels as-is and therefore the reconciled transcription should reflect that.
 Second, interpretations of these labels may be different from expedition to expedition.
 For example, "st." could be "street" or "state" depending on the context.
 We have attempted to make the transcription reconciliation process useful across all expeditions regardless of the museum origin or the taxonomic group covered.

-There are a few types of transcription fields, the most commonly used are those that include a drop-down menu (e.g. Country or State) and those that are free text (e.g. Location or Habitat).
-We have a different process for reconciling each of these types explained in the sections below this one.
+There are a few types of transcription fields, and by far the most commonly used are those that include a drop-down menu (e.g. Country or State) and those that are free text (e.g. Location or Habitat).
+We have a different process for reconciling each of these types explained in section below.
 In addition to the reconciliation output itself you may also get a summary of how the reconciliation was done including the number of completed responses and how well they matched for each category (see Figure 1).
 This allows providers to determine their level of confidence in each reconciled transcription and check labels that may have been more difficult.
 For example, if only one transcriber out of three was able to fill in a category, this label is more difficult and providers may choose to check these transcripts.

 ### Controlled Vocabulary Menu Reconciliations:

 - These are values from a drop-down menu select control.

 - The reconciled value is the most frequently selected answer.
 For example, if two users selected "Arkansas" and one selected "Alabama" the reconciled value will be "Arkansas".